 Any current Xilinx platform can be used for the Open Hardware Design Contest.
 Recommended platforms include a range of Xilinx University Program supported boards from Digilent:

 More about the recommended Platforms ...

-For details of last year's winners, and a selection of entries, please see the Open Hardware 2015 Finalists
+To see a selection of entries, and the winning projects, please see the Open Hardware 2016 Finalists page.

 For information, please contact email@example.com